On longer trips, sometimes the hours of travel time can feel like a waste.

 The thought of explaining to the school board why spending an entire day on a bus to visit an attraction in another town is educationally beneficial may seem impossible.
 Not to fear, we know just the way to turn that boring drive into a great educational experience by making use of all those seemingly random roadside attractions along the way.

-While many of the largest roadside attractions have to do with increasing tourism in a town, they can also offer a glimpse of history and culture of the town where it resides.
+While many of the largest roadside attractions have to do with increasing tourism in a town, they can also offer a glimpse of the history and culture of the town where it resides.

 For instance, if you are driving through Alabama consider taking a pit stop in Coffee County past the World’s Largest Boll Weevil Monument.
 While to most it might seem random, if not for the boll weevil citizens of this town would be leading very different lives today.
 The story this bug tells is of the Cotton Boll and serves as a huge testament to the town’s ability to adapt to its changing environment.
 What would have had a devastating effect on a massive scale for the area actually turned out for good due to the farmer's ability to diversify, making this stop a great ecology lesson for students.